mongodb/specifications/source/extended-json.rst

 .. [#] This MUST conform to the `Decimal128 specification`_

-.. [#] BSON Regex options MUST be in alphabetical order.
+.. [#] BSON Regular Expression options MUST be in alphabetical order.

 .. [#] See https://docs.mongodb.com/manual/reference/glossary/#term-namespace